 Original identification must be provided with all applications.
 Photocopies or certified copies are not accepted.

 Please refer to the instructions on page 2 of the application form for a list of what ID is acceptable.
 You will need to supply ID that meets one of the combinations listed.

-Normal processing time is up to fifteen (15) working days from the time your application is received provided that all the required documentation and suitable photographs are submitted with the application.
+Normal processing time is up to ten weeks from the time your application is received provided that all the required documentation and suitable photographs are submitted with the application.